Ms-27/Dockerfile4Ansible/README.md

 # firstDockerFile

-DockerFile image with debian 10, python, ssh and copying ssh public key Used to learn Ansible
+DockerFile image with debian 10, python, pip, ssh and copying ssh public key Used to learn Ansible

 uncomment line 11: